Biraj Bhatta

 Biraj Bhatta, also known as Biraj Bhatt (विराज भट्), is a Nepalese actor, director and film producer known for his works in Nepali cinema and Bhojpuri cinema.
 Widely known in media as Action Star or Action Tiger of Nepali Cinema, he is known for his socio-drama action movies and is considered one of the most successful actor in Nepali cinema history and one of the few actor to have successful career in foreign film industry, Bhojpuri.
 He has starred in more than 200 movies through different languages like Nepali, Bhojpuri & Tharu.
 He received National Film award for Best actor for Nepali movie Khal Nayak (2008).

 Bhatta began his acting career in the early 2000s, gaining prominence with his performances in Nepali films such as Dewar Babu (2008) and Khal Nayak (2008), the latter earning him the National Film Award for Best Actor.
 His transition into Bhojpuri cinema further elevated his status, with notable roles in films like Dabang Sarkar, Dulha Albela, and Jigarwala.

-In addition to acting, Bhatta has ventured into directing and producing, with projects like Sanglo (2020) and 12 Gaun (2024), with later being among the highest grossing Nepali movies of all time.
+In addition to acting, Bhatta has ventured into directing and producing, with projects like Sanglo (2020) and 12 Gaun (2024), with the latter being among the highest grossing Nepali movies of all time.